 FLOORING OPTIONS, SPECS AND STYLES

-At the time of writing there were at least four Shaw Floors laminate collections listed on their website – Shaw Laminate Collection, Long Board, Mixed Width, and Repel.
+At the time of writing there were at least three Shaw Floors laminate collections listed on their website – Shaw Laminate Collection, Long Board, Mixed Width, and Repel.
 Let’s look into these in more detail.

 In our opinion, the Long Board and Mixed Width laminate collections are better described as micro-collections.